 Protection of Maine’s wilderness was one of the issues for which NRCM was founded in 1959.
-Almost a half-century later, much progress has been made but major threats to Maine’s wild places continue.
+Almost 60 years later, much progress has been made but major threats to Maine’s wild places continue.

 NRCM has won many significant victories over the years, from helping establish the Allagash Wilderness Waterway to passage of legislation limiting irresponsible clearcuts.
 But the challenges of protecting of Maine’s treasured wild lands and the wildlife that depend upon it have never been greater, nor the need to protect them more urgent.

 We worked to establish a new National Monument just east of Baxter State Park and continue our work to push for Land for Maine’s Future funding to acquire public lands, watchdog Maine’s public lands and the Allagash Wilderness Waterway, stop the ill-conceived East-West Highway from being built, weigh-in when harmful development is proposed in Maine’s North Woods, and ensure that any timber harvesting is carried out in a sustainable manner.

 More than one-third of the state has changed ownership in recent years.
 Corporations that have no stake in our local communities are buying up hundreds of thousands of acres.
 Slicing and dicing these natural areas can destroy the character of Maine’s North Woods forever.